david-thrower/cerebros-core-algorithm-alpha/documentation/examples/use-example-detailed.md

-shell:
+From a shell on a suitable Linux machine (tested on Ubuntu 22.04):

 Clone the repo

 `git clone https://github.com/david-thrower/cerebros-core-algorithm-alpha.git`

-cd into it
-`cd cerebros-core-algorithm-alpha`
+cd into it: `cd cerebros-core-algorithm-alpha`

-install all required packages
-`pip3 install -r requirements.tx`
+install all required packages: `pip3 install -r requirements.txt`

 Run the Ames housing data example: